Motivation comes first!

 Catch up readers

 Stanilas Dehaene, a leading neuroscientist, has researched how the brain learns.
-He has summarised his findings with the ‘Four pillars of learning’.
+He has summarised his findings with the ‘four pillars of learning’.
 The first pillar is attention.
 Without attention we can’t learn.
-We need to focus on what is being learned in order to absorb it.
+We need to focus on what is being learnt in order to absorb it.
 BUT – before attention – comes motivation.
 We need […]

 Read More